ndmeulem/PeptidoformVisualisation/README.md

 # PeptidoformVisualisation
-R package for launching shiny app
+R package for launching shiny app to visualise Peptidoform data

 # The package
 This R package contains all code to launch a shiny app for the visualisation of quantitative peptidoform data.